 Instagram is pretty darn hot right now.
-It’s growth throughout this year has been nothing short of astronomical; and that certainly hasn't gone unnoticed by marketers.
-But growth, while a key signifier for the importance of a network as a marketing channel, does not necessarily make exposure any easier.
+It’s growth throughout the years has been nothing short of astronomical, and that certainly hasn’t gone unnoticed by marketers.
+But growth, while a key factor for the importance of a network as a marketing channel, does not necessarily make exposure any easier.

 Instagram isn’t a viable marketing channel anymore; it’s a vital community that commands a great amount of purchasing power.
-2016 has seen the introduction of enhanced advertising options - unsurprising when you consider that it’s big sister is Facebook.
-But Instagram has something that the Queen of Social Advertising (FB) doesn't; a beefy 2.3% follower interaction rate for brands.
+2016 saw the introduction of enhanced advertising options, unsurprising when you consider that its big sister is Facebook.
+But Instagram has something that the Queen of Social Advertising (Facebook) doesn’t; a beefy 2.3% follower interaction rate for brands in 2015 and an average of 4.5% this year.
 Sound puny?
 Facebook comes in at around a tenth of that figure.

 With that in mind, here are some basic ways to boost your organic Instagram engagement rates.

 Instagram engagement relies on you being active.
 You could have some of the best content imaginable but ultimately if you don’t take the time to discover and interact with potential followers, you’ll soon find that nothing much happens.
-If you want to see engagement and tap into that high follower interaction, you need to get stalky.
-Not the best analogy I’ll admit, but one that fits the bill nevertheless.
+If you want to see engagement and tap into that high follower interaction, you need to get interactive.

 It’s not only good etiquette to respond to comments on Instagram, it’s a great way to convert those users into potential followers and brand advocates.
 Users relate well to businesses and organisations that make them feel listened too.
 Interaction is incredibly important for growth, and it is a reciprocal thing.
 After all, it is the epitome of Instagram engagement.